arencibiafrancisco/devops/README.md

 ## Terraform

 In this quick example we are going to audit a terraform code.
 In this case I'm using Ubuntu 20.04 but in the official documentation you can check all available options.
-So lets install checkov in our system, this could be done using a pipeline like Gitlab and run this checkov test before merging terraform code, this would like the best use  we could do of this tool.
+So lets install checkov in our system, this could be done using a pipeline like Gitlab and run this checkov test before merging terraform code, this would be like the best use  we could do of this tool.

 ```markdown